Thue77/azure_function_template/README.md

 # Devloping Azure Functions locally
-This repo represents a template to set up local development for Azure function.
+This repo represents a template to set up local Python development for Azure function.
 The setup follows [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=python) and [this](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local) MS documentation.

 ## Setup
 The local environment is set up automatically by running the Powershell script [env_setup](/utils/env_setup.ps1).
 Note that at the moment the script only works for windows machines with pyenv and poetry installed.
 If the module `AzureFunctionsCoreTools` is not already installed on the machine, the installation might take some time.